Corruption in Spain: Palma Arena

 Palma Arena is a velodrome in Palma, Majorca which was allegedly constructed to an inferior specification at an exorbitant cost and with much money diverted to politically connected operators.
-The former president of the Baleares region, Jaume Matas (Partido Popular), received a six-years jail sentence, and other aspects of the case are still under investigation.
+The former president of the Baleares region, Jaume Matas (Partido Popular), received a six-year jail sentence, and other aspects of the case are still under investigation.

 Nóos

-The Nóos case is a spinoff of the Palma Arena case.
-Instituto Nóos was a Foundation (nonprofit) also known as Strategic Studies Association Sponsorship and Patronage and Noos Institute of Applied Research.
+The Nóos affair is a spinoff of the Palma Arena case.
+Instituto Nóos is a Foundation (nonprofit) also known as Strategic Studies Association Sponsorship and Patronage and Noos Institute of Applied Research.
 Apparently it solicited and accepted huge payments from public bodies for major sports promotional activities which were either trivial or never started.
 Its directors were Diego Torres Pérez and former handball star Iñaki Urdangarin, Duke of Palma the son-in-law of the Spanish King, who also ran a consultancy with his wife, the princess Cristina de Borbón y Grecia.

 Powerful officials made strenuous efforts to keep the princess out of the case.
 In 2013 she accepted a position in Vienna, where she moved with the children of the marriage whilst her husband remained in Barcelona to answer charges.

 Millet or Palau de la Música Catalana

 In 2009 the director of the Palau de la Música Catalana in Barcelona, Fèlix Millet Tusell was accused of systematically raiding the coffers of this public body and confessed to embezzling 3.3 million euros.
-In 2012 he was placed on bail and the prosecutor sought six years imprisonment as well as massive fines.
+In 2012 he was placed on bail and the prosecutor sought six years of imprisonment as well as massive fines.

 On 15 January 2018, a court in Barcelona ruled that the Democratic Convergence of Catalonia (CDC, now PDeCAT) had received €6.6 million in illegal commissions from building firm Ferrovial (previously Grupo Ferrovial) between 1999 and 2009, in exchange for public works contracts.
 The scheme used the Palau de la Música Catalana concert venue as a front for false invoicing.
 Twelve people were jailed and fined millions.
 The former CDC treasurer Daniel Osàcar was sentenced to 4 years and 5 months in prison and fined €3.7 million for influence peddling and money laundering.
 Fèlix Millet Tusell was jailed for just under 10 years and fined €4.1 million; his deputy, Jordi Montull, received a 7-year and 6-month sentence and was fined €2.9 million.
-Millet and Montull were the individuals who benefited most from the scam, as controllers of the Palau’s funds.
+Millet and Montull were the individuals who benefited most from the scam, as controllers of Palau’s funds.